HeloiseS/atlasvras/docs/source/data.rst

 The Data
 -------------

-The current family of models is called ``Crabby`` and encompasses data gathered between ``2024-03-27`` and ``2024-08-13``.
+The current family of models is called ``Duck`` and encompasses data gathered between ``2024-03-27`` and ``2024-01-02``.

 .. note::
    The naming convention is as follows: new names are chosen for new data sets(not new features), with their names starting with incremented letters of the alphabet.
-The Crabby models are the third iteration of VRA models (the first two being unpublished prototypes)
+The Duck models are the fourth iteration of VRA models and a superset of the Crabby and BMO models.

-The cut-off dates were determined by technical reasons; the former corresponds to our implementation of the systems that record human decisions as they are being made whilst the latter corresponds to when we changed the eyeballing strategy to include the VRA ranks.
+The start date corresponds to our implementation of the systems that record human decisions as they are being made.
 We chose to only train on alerts whose data could be recorded as the human decisions were being made so that we have a truthful record of what they looked like at the time.